brainhack-school2022/project_template/README.md

 ### Tools

 The "project template" project will rely on the following technologies:
- * Nomrative modelling using the PNC toolkit.
+ * Nomrative modelling using the [PCN toolkit](https://github.com/amarquand/PCNtoolkit)
  * python packaging.
  * google collab.
  * the [brainahck cloud](https://brainhack.org/brainhack_cloud/)